Dog lung cancer accounts for about one percent of all cancers in dogs.

 For small tumors, the best chance for cure is by surgical removal of the tumors.

 Depending on how big the tumor is and the location, complete removal may or may not be possible.
-If complete removal is impossible, surgery may be followed by chemotherapy.
+If complete removal is impossible, chemotherapy is necessary after surgery.

 If the cancer has already metastasized and large areas of the lungs are involved, surgical removal is generally not possible.

-As well, larger tumors usually cannot be cured but may respond to chemotherapy, the purpose of which is to slow the progression of the cancer.
+Also, larger tumors usually cannot be cured but may respond to chemotherapy.
+The purpose of chemo is to slow the progression of the cancer.

 Prognosis of dog lung cancer depends on a number of actors, such as the dog’s age, health condition, and whether the cancer has spread to other locations (e.g. the lymph nodes) before treatment.
 It can range from 2 months to 2 years.